Docs

 • A domain you control with access to DNS records

-Step 1 — Verify your domain in Resend
+Step 1 — Add the domain in Ticket0

-1. Log in to Resend and go to Domains → Add domain
+1. Go to Settings → Domains → Add domain

 2. Enter your domain (e.g. yourcompany.com)

-See SPF and DKIM verification for the exact records and how to verify them.
+See SPF and DKIM verification for record-by-record guidance and common troubleshooting.

 Step 5 — Test